Questions About Play Therapy in Houston | Houston Play Therapy FAQ

 7. What should I tell my child about coming to play therapy?

-8. How do I find a play therapist?
+8. How do I find a play therapist in Houston?

-Lots of professionals can refer you to a qualified child counselor, including pediatricians, school professionals and other psychotherapists.
+Lots of professionals can refer you to a qualified child counselor in Houston, including pediatricians, school professionals and other psychotherapists.
 Friends and neighbors might have good ideas, and online resources like Psychology Today and the Association for Play Therapy offer find a therapist features on their websites.
 You can read more about it on our website here.

 Want to Know More About Houston Play Therapists?

 We hope you’ve gotten some ideas that make sense in your search for a play therapist in Houston.
-If you want more information, call us at (713) 936-0633 and schedule a free 15-minute phone consultation.
+If you want more information, call us at (713) 936-0633 or book your free 15-minute phone consultation.
 We love helping kids and parents find what they need, and if we’re not the right fit for your child’s play therapy, we can give you suggestions for someone who might be.

 Previous